This vegan green goddess dressing is creamy, vibrantly colorful and packed with fresh herbs. Super easy to make and divine on any salad!

 And this is now Jaye’s latest favorite thing and he is pouring mountains of it over everything!

-It’s a simple mix of vegan mayonnaise, homemade vegan buttermilk (lemon juice with soy milk), fresh lime juice, capers, crushed garlic, salt, fresh cilantro, fresh basil, spring onions, fresh chopped chives and a little white vinegar and maple syrup.
+- Add vegan mayonnaise, homemade vegan buttermilk (lemon juice with soy milk), fresh lime juice, capers, crushed garlic, salt, fresh cilantro, fresh basil, spring onions, fresh chopped chives, distilled white vinegar and maple syrup to the blender jug.

-Blend it until smooth and then pour out into a container and use as a salad dressing or dip or topping for the next few days.
+- Pour it out into a container and use as a salad dressing or dip or topping for the next few days.

 Can I use almond milk to make the vegan buttermilk?
 Yes you can.